Sultry summer days might have you dreaming of fun in the sun. But those bright, sunny days can also have a dark side if you’re not careful.

 - Activity level: People working or exercising outside in the heat are more likely to develop heat-related illnesses.

 - Adaptation: Your body gets better at responding to heat over time.
 If you travel from a chilly winter climate to a tropical location, you might be at greater risk until your body adjusts to the heat.
 The same is true if you start a new workout routine in hot weather.
-“That’s why most states now have laws to make sure high school athletes gradually work up to doing strenuous exercise in hot weather,” Dr. Waters says.
+“That’s why most states now have laws to make sure high school athletes gradually work up to doing strenuous exercise in hot weather,” Dr. Waters shares.
 “It takes time for your body to acclimate to the heat.”